 - Exercise Rehabilitation: progressive exercise program that includes core stability, strength, flexibility, balance, agility, functional strength and plyometrics.

 Can assist in supporting the injured area thereby decreasing pain, spasm and swelling.
 It can also help to improve pain-free mobility and function in the healing stages of the injury.

 - Shockwave Therapy:

-Shockwave Treatment is a non surgical, non-invasive treatment that involves the delivery of high energy sound waves to affected areas of the body to trigger the body’s own natural repair mechanisms and stimulate healing.
+Shockwave Treatment is a non-surgical, non-invasive treatment that involves the delivery of high energy sound waves to affected areas of the body to trigger the body’s own natural repair mechanisms and stimulate healing.
 It is a safe and effective treatment option.
 The recovery period is shorter than traditional invasive surgery and the procedure eliminates many of the risks associated with traditional surgery.
-Generally 3 treatments are advocated with 1 week between treatments.
-Available only at our Clayton Heights 188th st Location.
+Generally, 3 treatments are advocated with 1 week between treatments.

 We provide a selection of products to promote and assist with optimal healing and functional ability.